LucasFerence/tee-times/README.md

 `-adv` : Days in advance to book (curr day + `adv`).
 Defaults to 7

-`--checkout` : If present, will fully reserve the tee time
+`--checkout` : If provided, will fully reserve the tee time

+`--headless` : If provided, will not render a browser.
+Useful for running without a display

 # Crontab scheduling